ali9issa99/Powerdown-Fullstack/README.md

    const API_KEY = 'ENTER YOUR API';
    ```

-Now, you should be able to run Coffee Express locally and explore its features.
+Now, you should be able to run Powerdown locally and explore its features.